aerogear/aerogear-simple-push-server/server-vertx/README.md

 ## Deploy on OpenShift

 Vert.x applications can now be easily deployed on OpenShift using the dedicated cartdridge.
-This way you can deploy your vert.x Simple Push Server on the cloud and fully benefit from the scalability features.
+This way you can deploy your vert.x SimplePush Server on the cloud and fully benefit from the scalability features.

 ### Application Creation